creative-connections/Bodylight-docs/reference/index.md

 # Introduction

+Bodylight is suite of tools to integrate
+1. mathematical models in Modelica
+2. interactive animation in Adobe Animate, SVG, animated GIF
+3. basic and advanced charts for web (chartjs, plotly, dygraph) into web application to create interactive web simulators.
+Standard visualisation of modern browsers can be used including, Canvas API, WebGL, WebXR.
-Bodylight is suite of tools to integrate technology of mathematical modeling in Modelica, interactive animation in Adobe Animate or SVG, visualisation in WebGL or HTML Canvas and standard web publishing in HTML (or Markdown) as interactive web documents with live in-browser simulators.
+Web application can be written in pure HTML or Markdown as interactive web documents with live in-browser simulators.

 The documentation is divided to: